What Is Anemia?

 Ulcers in the gastrointestinal tract, internal or external injury, and surgery may also cause bleeding to a degree sufficient to lead to iron-deficiency anemia.
 In severe cases, a transfusion may be necessary to replace what was lost.

 Certain inherited illnesses may cause an abnormally high destruction of RBCs.
 Sickle cell illness, thalassemias, and certain conditions associated with a lack of enzymes are a few types of inherited illnesses.
 These lead to the creation of defective RBCs that die faster than healthy RBCs.

 This is another illness that leads to the destruction of RBCs.
 It may be acquired or inherited.
 The acquired form may occur due to autoimmune illness, infections, tumors, leukemia, or lymphoma.
 It may also be a side effect of certain medications, including some types of antibiotics, anti-seizure medications, medications used to treat urinary tract infections, and others.
 These medications sometimes trigger the immune system to make antibodies against RBCs, which leads to their destruction.

 Sickle Cell Disease

 This is a group of several inherited disorders that affect the shape and function of RBCs.
 People with it have abnormal hemoglobin protein, called hemoglobin S, in their RBCs.
 This can decrease oxygen levels.
 The RBCs of someone who has it take on a characteristic sickle shape.
 They burst easily.
 It is a lifelong condition and the impact on health varies from person to person.
-The only cure is a transplant.
+The only cure is a marrow transplant but researchers are developing other treatments.
 A compatible donor is required for this technique to have the greatest chance of potential success.
 The illness is most common in people of Hispanic or African American descent.

 Sickle Cell Anemia